HMS Lizard (1757): Americas, 1759–1763

 The British campaign in Québec continued in early 1760 with plans for an assault on Montreal.
 After wintering at Portsmouth, Lizard was back in North American waters by February as reinforcement for a British squadron on the St Lawrence River.Clowes 1898, pp. 226–227 After the fall of Montreal in September she was reassigned to Britain's Leeward Islands Station as a privateer hunter and as protection for merchant convoys.
 The British had set their sights on the French Caribbean stronghold of Martinique, with Secretary of State for the Southern Department, Sir William Pitt, directing that all available resources be committed to its invasion.
 An army of 13,000 troops was assembled, supported by a fleet under Admiral George Rodney.
 Lizard's armament was increased to 32 guns, and she was added to Rodney's sizeable command which sailed as part of the expedition in January 1762.
-She was present when the British landings commenced but is not recorded as having engaged with enemy forces either there or in the subsequent French defeat at Fort Royal between 25 January and 3 February.
-Despite this her crew were among those entitled to a formal share of plunder from the French settlement, when this was distributed by Admiralty in 1764.Lizard returned to the Leeward Islands, where she was made ready to accompany an expected British assault on Havana, Spain's Caribbean capital.
+She was present when the British landings commenced, and her crew were among those entitled to a formal share of plunder from the French settlement of Fort Royal when this was distributed by Admiralty in 1764.Lizard then returned to the Leeward Islands to accompany an expected British assault on Havana, Spain's Caribbean capital.
 In May 1762 a British fleet of around 200 vessels was assembled under Admiral George Pocock to begin the siege.
 Lizard joined Pocock's fleet in June, and was designated as the flagship of Commodore James Douglas.
-At around this time James Doake, resigned Lizard's command and was replaced aboard by Captain Francis Banks.
-Havana fell to the British at the end of July, and by August Lizard had been released to her former duties.
+At around this time James Doake resigned Lizard's command and was replaced aboard by Captain Francis Banks.
+Havana fell to the British at the end of July, and by August Lizard was released from the fleet.
 War with France and Spain concluded with the signing of the Treaty of Paris in March 1763.
 Lizard was declared surplus to Navy requirements, and returned to Portsmouth Dockyard in June to be paid off.